SnickCH/InsurgencySandstormDedicatedServer/README.md

 At the moment there are no known issues

 ## Future considerations
 The image works as planned.
 There is a lot of documentation.
 In my opinion there is nothing to consider at the moment.
-The only thing that could follow in the future is a docker-compose example, as soon as I have to change my VM where the server runs.
-If you have a working docker-compose example, feel free to open an issue so I can add it to the decription.
+If you have inputs or issues feel free to open an issue ticket here on github.